Towards Automatic Sampling of User Behaviors for Sequential Recommender Systems: Experiments

 \subsubsection{Sampling Quality Evaluation.}

-Sampling decisions play important roles to the recommend performance while directly affecting the inputs of recommendation models~\cite{ding2020simplify,zhang2021simple}.
-Next, we evaluate the sample qualities by comparing the portion of different kind behaviors on sampled and dropped items.
+Next, we evaluate the sample qualities by comparing the portion of purchasing behaviors on sampled and dropped items of different sampling strategy.
 Commonly, items that are purchased or added to favorites should be of more importance than clicked ones.
-Note that we do not use this kind of information during the training procedure.
-As shown in Figure \ref{case_p}, the proportion of purchases among picked items is higher than that among dropped items.
-According to this, we can find that the learned distributions are more significant to the user's preference, which demonstrates the effectiveness of the sampler and also implies the necessity of treating behaviors non-uniformly.
+As displayed in Figure \ref{case_p}, AutoSAM retains the most purchasing behavior, showing that the learned distributions are more significant to the user's preference, which demonstrates the effectiveness of the sampler and also implies the necessity of treating behaviors non-uniformly.
 As it still keeps lots of clicked interactions, a possible reason is that the click items can also reflect the user's interests to a great extent, and the factors behind that are usually very complex in the real world.